Chapter 5 : 4- List of the Damned

 But before Harry could even greet his in laws, there was a loud cry of “HARRY!” and Harry’s God-Son, Teddy Lupin, ran in and hugged him round the waist.

 “Teddy!”
-Harry said.
-“I didn’t recognise you... again” He added, looking at the boys’ dark green hair, laughing.
+Harry said as he took back in the air that had been knocked from him.
+“I didn’t recognise you... again” He added, looking at the young boys’ dark green hair, laughing.

 Shortly following his God-Son, Andromeda Tonks, Teddys’ grandmother, walked in.
 “Dromeda!?”
 Harry said to the tall, pale, brown haired old women that approached him, relieving his God-Son from the hug.

 “Hello Harry, your wife invited me, I hope you don’t mind?”
 She said in a soft voice.

 “Mind?
 The more, the merrier I say.”
-Harry said smiling at her.
+Harry said before kissing her lightly on the cheek.

-Andromeda smiled back and said “Well dinner’s nearly ready so I think you best come and sit at the table.”
+Andromeda returned the greeting and said “Well dinner’s nearly ready so I think you best come and sit at the table.”
 So Arthur and Molly put James and Albus back in their cribs and the entire room left the lounge and each took their place at the table, Arthur sitting directly opposite Harry.

-“So Harry,” Arthur said.
-“How are things down in the Auror Department?”
+“So Harry,” Arthur said, a small amount of eagerness in his voice.
+“How are things down in the Auror Office?”
 Harrys’ heart sank.
 The thought of enjoying a family dinner had temporarily removed the Malfoys’ from his mind.

 “Not all too well if I'm honest, Arthur.”

 “Why?
 What’s happened?”
 Arthur asked as plates of food flew in from the kitchen on to the table in front of Ginny.

 “Help yourselves and tuck in.”
 She said and as she sat down, Harry began to explain about Lucius Malfoy’s kidnap.

 “And what if it wasn’t kidnap?”
 Arthur asked suspiciously, holding the same fork full of potato he had been holding throughout Harrys’ story.

 “Well, we’re fairly certain it was kidnap.
-I mean I can’t think why he’d want to escape after everything he’s done for the Ministry and the enemies he’s made.”
+I mean I can’t think why he’d want to escape after everything he’s done for the Ministry and the enemies he’s made in the process.”

 “Have you got any ideas on who...?”
 Arthur asked, though Harry suspected he knew who he was referring to.